ycean/fourleg_ddpg/README.md

 - utils.py : essenstial of plotting code

 # DDPG with PINN
+Basically all are same as above except main script and the agent script
 - robot_ddpg_pinn_main.py: main script for ddpg assisted with pinn
-- robot_env.py :
 - ddpg_pinn_torch.py : agent in pytorch with the PINN assisted
-- buffer.py
-- network.py
-- noise.py
-- respawnGoal_.py
-- utils.py

 # Learned model testing in simulation
-Noticed that in the main script for testing, the agent were call to action (which will load the trained model for action)
+Noticed that the main script for all the model are the same, but remember to uncomment either one for the agent source import in it
-# DDPG
+# DDPG and DDPG with PINN
 - learned_robot_main.py: main script for loading trained model
 - learned_robot_env.py: robot enviornment
-- ddpg_torch.py : agent in pytorch
+- ddpg_torch.py : agent in pytorch (for DDPG model)
+- ddpg_pinn_torch.py : agent in pytorch (for DDPG with PINN model)
 - buffer.py : memory buffer
 - network.py : network structure
 - noise.py : action noise eliminator
-- respawnGoal.py : target respawn during simulation (test with special path)
 - utils.py : essenstial of plotting code

-# DDPG with PINN
-- learned_robot_DDPG_PINN_main.py
-- learned_robot_env.py
-- ddpg_pinn_torch.py : agent in pytorch with the PINN assisted
-- buffer.py
-- network.py
-- noise.py
-- respawnGoal.py : target respawn during simulation (test with special path)
-- utils.py
+- tmp: trained model storage

 # Learned model testing in real robot
+1. Noticed that the robot should be connected appropiately with either on a single board computer(sbc) such as a raspberry pi for communicate with the remote PC or direct connect to the PC.
-Noticed that in the main script for testing, the agent were call to action (which will load the trained model for action)
+2. Noticed that the main script for all the model are the same, but remember to uncomment either one for the agent source import in it
+# DDPG and DDPG with PINN
+Basically all the script are the same except the main script and the robot environment script -real_robot_main.py
+-real_robot_env.py (for the robot connect with sbc will need to initiate this file at the robot's sbc)

+# Dependency package for robot hardware communication
+- DynamixelSDK
+- dynamixel-workbench
+- dynamixel-workbench-msgs
+- hls_lfcd_lds_driver
+- mpu_6050_driver